Italian Hoagie Salad

 - Refrigerate for at least 1 hour before serving to allow the flavors to meld.

-I used Good Seasons Zesty Italian and mixed with olive oil and red wine vinegar as per package instructions.
+**I use Good Seasons Zesty Italian and mix with olive oil and red wine vinegar as per package instructions.

 ****Dicing a thick slice of salami works well, although I like to have it chipped at the deli counter and then roughly chop it before mixing with the other ingredients.
 This way, a small amount of salami goes a long way in providing tremendous flavor in the salad.